-At the beginning of the year, we start to think what we can improve in the way we work.
-How can we set our team up for success for the new year?
+At the beginning of the year, we start to think about what we can improve in the way we work.
+How can we set our team up for success in the new year?

-In this brief article, you will find the most important aspects to take in consideration to ensure your team is successful.
+In this brief article, you will find the most important aspects to take into consideration to ensure a successful team.
 Read on.

 Setting your Team up for Success: Start With “Where are you now?”